Shelter-in-place goes into effect during emergency situations where it is important to minimize exposure to outdoor hazards.

 - Dangerous air quality due to the release of hazardous materials.

-Signals: Shelter-in-place will be signaled by the SUNY NY Alert system.
-The college siren will be sounded outdoors as well.
+Signals: Shelter-in-place will be signaled by the O-Alert system.

 Action: If a shelter-in-place order is given, enter the nearest building and move to an interior room away from exterior windows.

 The term, Shelter-in-Place, means to seek immediate shelter and remain there during an emergency rather than evacuate the area.
 It is always preferred to evacuate.
 Shelter-in-Place should only be used when an evacuation is not safe.
 Certain events may necessitate the initiation of the university’s Shelter-in-Place Protocol.
 The decision to Shelter-in-Place will be made by University Police in consultation with the University President, if available.

 Once the decision has been made, University Police will instruct the campus community to Shelter-in-Place.
 This notification will be made using all means of communication available.

 Examples of instances when the Shelter-in-Place protocol may be used are: